 As the 20-month Certificate Special is a limited-time offer, it must be opened in-branch or by phone (800.526.6933).

 Credit Union Overview

-Nutmeg State Financial Credit Union has an overall health grade of "A+" at DepositAccounts.com, with a Texas ratio of 4.13% (excellent) based on September 30, 2015 data.
-NSFCU has an excellent capitalization level of 14.0%, a result of holding $376.9 Million in assets, with $52.76 Million in equity.
+Nutmeg State Financial Credit Union (NCUA Charter # 68657) has an overall health grade of "A" at DepositAccounts.com, with a Texas ratio of 4.32% (excellent) based on September 30, 2016 data.
+In the past year, NSFCU has increased its total non-brokered deposits by $2.39 million, an excellent annual growth rate of 4.32%.
 Please refer to our financial overview of Nutmeg State Financial Credit Union for more details.

-Nutmeg State Financial Credit Union (NCUA Charter # 68657) was established in 1936 as the Hartford Telephone Federal Credit Union by workers at Southern New England Telephone.
-Today, NSFCU is a residency-based credit union with membership of over 37,200 and assets in excess of $376 Million.
+Nutmeg State Financial Credit Union was established in 1936 as the Hartford Telephone Federal Credit Union by workers at Southern New England Telephone.
+In December 2016, NSFCU merged with Housatonic Teachers Federal Credit Union, expanding the FOM to include the Connecticut towns of Bridgeport, Shelton, and Stratford.
+NSFCU is currently the sixth largest credit union in Connecticut with more than 38,400 members and assets in excess of $399 million.

 I knew that Connecticut was known as "The Nutmeg State," but I didn’t know why.
 According to Wikipedia,